KendallDoesCoding/KendallDoesCoding/README.md

 - I’m CURRENTLY working on making a Youtube App, I'm not yet sure what I'm going to do for this yet!.
 - I’m CURRENTLY learning to make a Realtime Digital Clock in the browser.
-- How to contact me: You can email me, on kendall@kendalldoescoding.gq, or contact me on my website: [https://kendalldoescoding.tech](https://kendalldoescoding.tech).
+- How to contact me: You can email me, on kendall@kendalldoescoding.tech, or contact me on my website: [https://kendalldoescoding.tech](https://kendalldoescoding.tech).
 - The link to my YouTube channel: https://kendalldoescoding.tech/codingYT.

 ### Connect with me: